Learning Visual-Audio Representations for Voice-Controlled Robots: Introduction

-However, this model has its own weaknesses.
-First, the reward functions need to be hand-tuned and are task-specific, which limits the generalization of the method.
-Second, it is costly to improve the system after its deployment in a new domain.
-Ideally, when an intelligent voice-controlled robot encounters unseen scenarios, it should be able to continually improve its interpretation of language and skills from non-experts in daily life.
-However, improving the system requires prohibitive amount of labels to optimize auxiliary losses and accurate measurements to construct reward functions, both of which are difficult to obtain or not available from non-experts in the real world.
+While previous works made noticeable progress, they have some common weaknesses.
+First, the RL-based methods require hand-tuned and task-specific reward functions, which limits the generalization of the methods.
+Second, it is cost-prohibitive for non-experts to fine-tune these methods.
+Ideally, when an intelligent voice-controlled robot encounters unseen scenarios such as new speakers or new room layouts, it should be customizable and can \textit{continually} improve its interpretation of language and skills from non-experts in daily life.
+However, the performance of the models degrades due to domain shift~\cite{james2019sim,akkaya2019solving,Tobin_2017}.
+Improving the system requires domain expertise, hardware setup, accurate measurements for reward calculation, a prohibitive number of labels for classification and recognition, or speech transcriptions for ASRs and NLUs, all of which are hard to obtain from and not intuitive to non-experts.

-Based on recent advancements in representation learning, we address these weaknesses in~\cite{chang2020robot} by proposing a two-stage pipeline for training RSI agents as shown in Fig.~\ref{fig:diff_model}c.
-At the first stage, we train a visual-audio representation (VAR) whose training data can be collected easily and intuitively by non-experts.
+Based on the recent advancements in representation learning, we address these weaknesses by proposing a two-stage pipeline as shown in Fig.~\ref{fig:opening} and Fig.~\ref{fig:diff_model}c.
+At the first stage, we train a visual-audio representation (VAR) using paired data that can be collected easily and intuitively by non-experts.
 At the second stage, we use the VAR to produce an intrinsic reward function for RL training.
-The intrinsic reward function is general across tasks or robotic platforms, which avoids the laborious reward engineering.
-After the robot is deployed in a new domain where an accurate reward is hard to obtain or not available, non-experts can easily fine-tune the VAR by providing a reasonable amount of training data, which updates intrinsic reward function and allows the robot to perform self-supervised skill improvement.
+The intrinsic reward function is general across tasks or robots, which helps avoid laborious reward engineering.
+After the robot is deployed in the real world, non-experts can collect a reasonable amount of new data intuitively and update the VAR and the intrinsic reward without providing speech transcriptions, class labels, or tuned reward functions.
+The robot can then improve its skill in a self-supervised manner.

-Our method is inspired by sensorimotor contingency which is the relations between an agent's actions and the resulting sensory changes~\cite{o2011red}.
-Imagine that an infant touches a bell by accident and hears a bell ring.
-Motivated by her “intrinsic curiosity,” she attempts to replicate the sound by repeating and refining the touching action~\cite{jacquey2019sensorimotor}.
-When she hears a bell ring later, she should identify what actions are needed to ring the bell.
-We believe that a robot can associate the motor actions with the corresponding audio command through a similar learning process.
+We apply this learning approach to different robotic tasks in diverse settings as illustrated in Fig.~\ref{fig:opening} and Fig.~\ref{fig:qualitative_result}.
+Given a sound command, the robot must identify the commander's goal (intent), draw the correspondence between the raw visual and audio inputs, and develop a policy to finish the task.
+The tasks are challenging because the observation mainly comes from a monocular uncalibrated RGB camera.
+No maps, depth images, human demonstrations, or prior knowledge is available.